Join

 Remote collaborators (not UofT-affiliated)

 We sometimes collaborate remotely with exceptional students and researchers who have sufficient relevant experience.
 Send us an email with your CV and a description of your project/research interests.
 Please mention how your interests overlap with our past work or future direction.
-Applicants with a track-record of relevant publications are especially encouraged to apply.
+Applicants with a track record of relevant publications are especially encouraged to apply.

 How to contact us